zhaolab-sysneuro/hpc-bahavioral-strategy/README.md

 - To look at the results, open `TEM/main/TEM_notebook.ipynb`.
 - To run the model, run `python3 TEM/main/run_tem.py`.

-The TEM implementation is based on the Tolman-Eichenbaum Machine; see `TEM/main/README.md` for the original project details and dependencies.

 ## License

 See `LICENSE`.